cocoon2wong/Project-Qpid/index.md

   For example, `--batch_size 1000` equals to the short-name-value `-bs 1000`, while `--bs 1000` is not a valid arg and the code will not parse it.

 - **Default Value**

+  Default values of these args.
+  It works for each arg when there are no manaul inputs from the terminal or saved values from the `args.json` file.